TABLE OF CONTENTS

 - Link: to navigate to the specific pipeline in your CI/CD build system to see full details on the build

 - Security Checks: This section shows different types of security checks performed on your build.
 These security check types are Sensitive Data, Misconfigurations, Vulnerabilities, and SAST (Static Application Security Testing).
-These security checks are performed based on the configuration in your build system to use specific applications such as Aqua Trivy.
+These security checks are performed by the application configured in your build system, such as Aqua Trivy.
 For each type of security check, Aqua displays the application used to perform the check.

 This section shows details of the specific release artifact created after building your application code in the CI/CD build system.
 It also displays all the dependencies used to create the release artifact and vulnerabilities detected in each dependency.
 This helps you get back to the code and fix vulnerabilities in the dependencies.